Weir drops takeover of Finnish rival Metso after new bid snubbed

-LONDON Scottish engineering firm Weir Group abandoned efforts to acquire rival Metso after the Finnish company rejected a second, improved takeover bid.
+LONDON Scottish engineering firm Weir Group (WEIR.L) abandoned efforts to acquire rival Metso MEO1V.HE after the Finnish company rejected a second, improved takeover bid.

 Metso said on Wednesday that the latest offer - which valued it at around 4.5 billion euros ($6.13 billion), up by around 20 percent from an April bid - undervalued the firm as it has a bright future as a stand-alone company.